 King County, Washington’s Youth and Family Homelessness Prevention Initiative (YFHPI) is committed to making homelessness an experience that is rare, brief, and non-recurring by promoting healthier, more resilient youth and families.
 YFHPI’s case management is based on a model of progressive engagement that allows a case manager to provide services that are individualized for the client situation.
 This can mean anything from providing support with landlords and housing/employment searches to helping families with childcare and financial assistance.
 Flexible financial assistance is also a component of the program.
 YFHPI is offered by a network of implementing social service agencies across the county.

-To evaluate the impact of YFHPI on housing stability and other outcomes, LEO researchers analyzed data for people who applied to the program between January 2018 and 2020.
+To evaluate the impact of YFHPI on housing stability and other outcomes, LEO researchers analyzed data for people who applied to the program between January 2018 and March 2020.
 Applicants were separated into two study groups.
 The treatment group received YFHPI services consisting of case management paired with flexible financial assistance.
 The control group receive financial assistance only.
 Participants in the funding-only group received an average of $1,445; participant who also received case management services received an average of $1,425.
+The case management recipients received slightly less financial assistance on average because they were more likely to exit the program before receiving funds when compared to the funding-only group.
+However, the case management recipients who engaged with their case managers were more likely to receive larger amounts.

 LEO researchers linked participant records with data from the Homelessness Management Information System, the Washington State Department of Social and Health Services, and records that indicate address changes and evictions compiled by the Housing Justice Project to understand how participants’ housing stability changed as a result of participation in YFHPI.
 LEO also used qualitative observations and interviews and program records to analyze how different agencies implemented the program in practice.